 SITE ASSESSMENT (HERITAGE)

 Site Ref.
 No. LAA468

 Site Address: Carlton Forest, Carlton in Lindrick

 Α Potential assets which may be affected:

 Site of Archaeological interest

 В Significance:

 Undated cropmarks contained within the vicinity this site

 С Impact:

 No Heritage Conservation concerns

 Archaeological impacts - no site specific information provided, however

 there is a potential for total or partial loss of as yet unknown

 archaeological remains

 D Conclusions:

 Heritage SA assessment considered neutral/ no effect

 Archaeological SA assessment considered minor effect

-E Potential mitigation:

-Heritage conservation mitigation- n/a

-Archaeological mitigation- Further information required in form of desk

-based heritage assessment and evaluation in order to inform an

-F appropriate mitigation strategy.
-Potential enhancement:
+- Heritage conservation mitigation- n/a - Archaeological mitigation- Further information required in form of desk based heritage assessment and evaluation in order to inform an appropriate mitigation strategy.

-1 • n/a

-- SITE ASSESSMENT (HERITAGE)
+SITE ASSESSMENT (HERITAGE)

 Site Ref.
 No. LAA473

 Site Address: Cottam Power Station, Cottam

 Α Potential assets which may be affected:

 Site of Archaeological interest

 Non-designated heritage assets

 Scheduled Ancient Monument

 Listed Buildings

 В Significance:

-Whilst the non-designated heritage asset status of the power station is

-evident, this was not enough to secure the long term future of the

-historic buildings on the site, namely the cooling towers and main

-engine house, with the awarding of a certificate of immunity from listing several months ago. • The site does contain the 'Fleet Plantation Moated Site', a Scheduled Ancient Monument (NHLE: 1008594).
+Whilst the non-designated heritage asset status of the power station is evident, this was not enough to secure the long term future of the historic buildings on the site, namely the cooling towers and main engine house, with the awarding of a certificate of immunity from listing several months ago.
+The site does contain the 'Fleet Plantation Moated Site', a Scheduled Ancient Monument (NHLE: 1008594).
 A medieval moat, likely with 16 - 17 century building remains preserved in the island centre along with its medieval precursor.
 This and a significant area around it should be removed from the allocation site boundary to preserve the SM and its setting.
 The Council's archaeologist will need to be consulted on this.
 Aside from the Scheduled Ancient Monument, the site is in the setting of a number of important heritage assets in the vicinity, especially over the River Trent at Torksey.
-This includes: 2 separate Scheduled Ancient Monuments (Torksey Castle and Torksey Medieval Settlement) - setting of SMs relating to Torksey Castle and Torksey Medieval town need to be considered carefully in relation to plan. and Several Listed Buildings (Torksey Castle - grade I, St Peter's Church - grade II, and Torksey Viaduct [part of which is in Bassetlaw] - grade II) Much of the site disturbed from power plant development, however potential for archaeology surviving needs to be assessed prior to development С Impact: Conservation has no concerns with the allocation of this site (minus the area described above), subject to details High potential for unjustifiable loss in the area of the Scheduled Monument.
-Remaining area has a relatively low potential for total or partial loss of as yet unknown archaeological remains D Conclusions: Heritage SA assessment considered significant effect E Archaeological SA assessment considered significant effect E Potential mitigation: Heritage conservation mitigation- Potential impact could be mitigated by a suitable design, layout, scale and materials Archaeological mitigation- Removal of SM from site area along with adjoining area relating to setting.
+This includes: 2 separate Scheduled Ancient Monuments (Torksey Castle and Torksey Medieval Settlement) - setting of SMs relating to Torksey Castle and Torksey Medieval town need to be considered carefully in relation to plan. and Several Listed Buildings (Torksey Castle - grade I, St Peter's Church - grade II, and Torksey Viaduct [part of which is in Bassetlaw] - grade II)

+Much of the site disturbed from power plant development, however potential for archaeology surviving needs to be assessed prior to

+potential for archaeology surviving needs to be assessed prior to development

+С Impact:

+Conservation has no concerns with the allocation of this site (minus the area described above), subject to details High potential for unjustifiable loss in the area of the Scheduled

+High potential for unjustifiable loss in the area of the Scheduled Monument.
+Remaining area has a relatively low potential for total or partial loss of as yet unknown archaeological remains

+• Heritage SA assessment considered significant effect

+Archaeological SA assessment considered significant effect

+- Heritage conservation mitigation- Potential impact could be mitigated by a suitable design, layout, scale and materials - Archaeological mitigation- Removal of SM from site area along with adjoining area relating to setting.
 Further information required in the form of initial desk based heritage assessment with possible further requirements for evaluation in order to determine an appropriate mitigation strategy.
-F Potential enhancement: Whilst it is acknowledged that large buildings currently occupy this site and have done so since the 1960s, there is an opportunity here to not just preserve the setting of nearby heritage assets, but to enhance this setting.